ABZ-Aaron/Reddit-API-Pipeline/instructions/docker_airflow.md

 If you check in the `airflow/dags` folder, you'll find a file titled `elt_reddit_pipeline.py`.
 This is our DAG which you saw in Airflow's UI.

 In the `docker-compose.yaml` file, we've defined some volumes which I mentioned further up.
-You'll see that one of the lines is syncing the `dags` folder we have locally with one on the container when the container is created via `docker-compose up`.
+You'll see that one of the lines is syncing the `dags` folder we have locally with the Docker container when the container is created via `docker-compose up`.

 It's a very simple DAG.
 All it's doing is running 3 tasks, one after the other.
+This DAG will run everyday at midnight.
+It will also run once as soon as you create the Docker containers.
 These tasks are using `BashOperator`, meaning that they are running a bash command.
 The tasks here are running a bash command to call external Python scripts (these Python scripts also exist within our docker container through the use of volumes).
 You'll find them under the `extraction` folder.

 Read below for more details: